nakshatrasinghh/ETE-NLPDocker/README.md

 ## Dockerfile

 To create docker images and run them in containers, you need to have a [dockerfile](https://github.com/nakshatrasinghh/ETE-NLPDocker/blob/master/Dockerfile) which includes all the commands to be executed sequential for the application to run in the base OS kernel (in this case, Ubuntu).
-Firstly, we'll use a basic linux OS kernel with [python 3.7.9](https://hub.docker.com/_/python) (keeps the image size small and very portable across different computers).
+Firstly, we'll use a basic linux OS kernel with [python 3.7.9-slim edition](https://hub.docker.com/_/python) (keeps the image size small and very portable across different computers).

-⚠️***This is the defacto image.
-If you are unsure about what your needs are, you probably want to use this one.
-It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images.*** ⚠️
+⚠️***This image does not contain the common packages contained in the default tag and only contains the minimal packages needed to run python.
+Unless you are working in an environment where only the python image will be deployed and you have space constraints, it's highly recommend using the default image of this repository.*** ⚠️

 ![](imgs/docker.png)